chrisjackson-pellicle/NewTargets/README.md

 - `target_file`.
 A target file containing protein-coding nucleotide sequences in fasta format.
 - `transcriptomes_folder`.
 A directory containing one or more transcriptomes in fasta format.

+*Output*:

-*Output (main results and reports folders; see the Wiki page for full output details)*:
+These are the main results and reports folders; see the Wiki page for full output details.

 - `17_mega_target_file`.
 A folder containing the final target file `BYO_target.fasta`.
 - `18_reports`.
 A folder containing the general report file `summary_report.csv`, and the file `report_per_gene.csv` containing a presence/absence matrix of transcriptome hits for each gene/transcriptome.